Table of Contents

 These requirements must be met at the time the entity seeks to rebut the presumptions, as well as during any historical periods during which the entity conducted intellectual property business.

 For high-risk IP legal entity

-The presumption can be contested if it can show the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by suitably qualified employees who are on long-term contracts and physically present in the BVI.
+The presumption can be contested if it shows that the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by suitably qualified employees on long-term contracts and physically present in the BVI.

 Reporting obligations under BVI Economic Substance